Fiserv/identity-and-access-management/docs/ciam-mfa/email.md

 To get an access token, the following must be true:

-- The application is configured for MFA using  application registering process.
+- The application is configured for MFA using  application registration process.

 - The credentials are provided to application owner for getting an access token.